I’m gonna kick off this week’s letter with what may seem like a harsh truth bomb:

 - You get to be seen as amenable and easy-going.

 Now let’s flip that coin over.
-What are the consequences of settling?
+What are the consequences of keeping the clutter?

-- You surround yourself with people who will remind you that your needs don’t matter.
+- You continue to surround yourself with people who will remind you that your needs don’t matter.

 - You rarely experience true joy.